Fastned: Network

-As of March 2021, Fastned's network consists of 134 EV charging stations, of which 105 are located in the Netherlands.
+As of March 2024, Fastned's network consists of 308 EV charging stations, of which 173 are located in the Netherlands.
 The lion's share of Dutch charging stations are located at highway rest areas.
 Three are located at Albert Heijn supermarkets, and some more are situated in cities.
 The charging stations outside the Netherlands are in Germany (19), the United Kingdom (6), Belgium (2), and Switzerland (2).
 Four German locations are at hotels of Van der Valk, while the remaining are close to highways.
 The first British location was in Sunderland, and the company has won a tender to expand to London.
 In Switzerland, Fastned had won a tender to build twenty charging stations.
 Fastned's stations were used a total of 194,000 times during the last quarter of 2020 by 53,000 different customers.
 The company has plans to expand to France.

 The earlier charging stations are characterized by two yellow arches with a curved roof, consisting of solar panels, in between.
 The company introduced a new station design in 2016 with a higher roof in order to accommodate electric trucks.
 Additionally, it is better suited to increases in the number of individual charging points at a station.
 The roof is still composed of solar panels, but they are see-through in the new design.
+The design is inspired by bolts of lightning.

+Fastned allows roaming access to their network for third party apps and access cards.
+Current partners include Gireve, Q8 in Belgium, Paua in the UK and Greenflux across Europe.

 Finances

 Fastned's revenue had been close to zero during its initial years due to a low number of customers.
-In recent years, it has increased to €6.9 million (2019).
+In recent years, it has increased to €36 million (2022).
 The company has never turned a profit due to its continuing expansion.